willhcurry/XRInterface/README.md

 4. Open your browser and navigate to `http://localhost:5173`

+## Development Tools

+XRInterface includes a suite of built-in development tools to help visualize and test XR interfaces:

+### Debug Panel

+In development mode, a debug panel appears in the top-left corner with controls for:

+- **Grid Visualization**: Toggle a 3D reference grid to understand spatial positioning
+- **Camera Controls**: Enable/disable orbit controls for exploring the 3D scene
+- **Interface Scaling**: Adjust the scale of UI elements to test different sizes

+### Camera Navigation

+When camera controls are enabled, you can navigate the 3D scene without a VR headset:

+- **Left Click + Drag**: Rotate the camera around the scene
+- **Right Click + Drag**: Pan the camera
+- **Scroll Wheel**: Zoom in and out

+These tools make it possible to effectively develop and test XR interfaces even without physical VR hardware.

 ## Viewing in VR

 This project supports WebXR for compatible browsers and devices: